dikkatdeli/DNP_SpeedoMeter/README.md

 # DNP_SpedoMeter

-This is Simple Speedometer Mod For FIVEM
+This is Simple Speedometer Mod based html Skin For FIVEM